-What should be the future role of the Convention and specifically the 2015 Agreement in the decade up to 2030 with respect to finance, market-based mechanisms and technology?
+6. What should be the future role of the Convention and specifically the 2015 Agreement in the decade up to 2030 with respect to finance, market-based mechanisms and technology?
 How can existing experience be built upon and frameworks further improved?

-BUSINESS EUROPE strongly supports the Convention remaining the focal point for international action on climate change.
-It must act as the central point for the collection and analysis of emissions inventories, supported by expert review.
+The Convention would be the best framework for international action on climate change, but not the only one possible.
+Also G20 or corresponding body could be an option.
+Whatever this body is, Convention or other form, it must act as the central point for the collection and analysis of emissions inventories, supported by expert review.
 Furthermore, for market-based mechanisms, it must provide a system to enable both the environmental integrity of those credits used for compliance to be verified as well as to avoid double-counting.